loke0081/SC1015-Mini-Project/README.md

 # SC1015-Mini-Project
+- This is a data analysis project that aims to investigate the data science behind anime scores and the variables that may affect them.
+The project involves analyzing a dataset of anime shows, which includes information such as title, genre, episode count, release year, source material, licensors, producers, and user scores.
+- The project is implemented in Python using the popular data analysis libraries Pandas and Matplotlib.
+The dataset is cleaned and preprocessed to handle missing values, data types, and inconsistencies.
+Various data analysis techniques are applied to gain insights into the relationship between anime scores and different variables, such as themes and genres, demographics, release year, etc.

 # Our Problem Statement
 We want to predict viewers' liking of a new anime based on various factors such as producing company, genres, age ratings and number of episodes, etc.